Radiography

 • a osteonecrosis of the navicular bone ;

-• bone pull-out in the event of a sprainor at the Chopart and Lisfranc joints;
+• bone pull-out in the event of a sprain or at the Chopart and Lisfranc joints;

 • fracture in the case of trauma, with joint effusion;